p1oy/my-react/README.md

 # React Project for first time

+[emmet](https://emmet.io/) help you can write short cut of html